rutwikvj/Exploring-NYC-Taxi/nyc_yellow.md

   *  Which vendor covered a higher distance of trips: Creative Mobile Technologies(1) or VeriFone Inc(2) ?
   *  Which vendor has a higher collection of total amount: Creative Mobile Technologies(1) or VeriFone Inc(2) ?
   *  Check how the payment types vary for both the vendors: do customers associated with Vendor 1 prefer Card Payments over cash ?
+  *  Check how the rate codes at the end of the trip vary for both the vendors
   *  Average rate per kilometer for both the vendors(Amount includes fare, tax and tips)
   *  Average rate of the holiday season(trips between: 24th Dec-31st Dec) as compared to that of the normal days